 Creativity is key to being a successful food blogger; it's essential to recipes, photos and writing that draw your readers in.
 Yet, what's essential to creativity?
 As Tiffany Mayer tells us, the answer — surprisingly enough — is boredom!
+Here's our tips to help you be a bored blogger!

 Think about the last time you were bored.